 “Sending bizarre messages is not something that makes you lose your Second Amendment rights,” Olson said.
 “He sounds like a bad guy, but it’s not connected to firearms.
 That’s a huge misuse of the background check process.”

 The ATF’s law enforcement role is to investigate when a prohibited person completes a 4473 gun background check, and the NICS denies the purchase.
 In one case in the files, the ATF appears—based on an anonymous tip—to have a woman tracked before an investigation has been done.

 Documents show that a Hispanic woman in Texas was put into the NICS because an agent got an “iTip provided by an anonymous person” who related that she had “purchased 10 firearms in the last two weeks.”

 The agent wrote that the investigation was incomplete because it didn’t have the background check forms from the dealer (“4473s”) or video footage from the store.

 ATF and FBI Unbowed

-There are no instances of the FBI denying any ATF request to put a person under warrantless surveillance in all the documents released so far.
+There are no instances of the FBI denying any ATF request to put a person under warrantless surveillance in all of the documents released so far.
 Moreover, there are no documents showing that the monitoring periods ended.
-As we previously reported, the FBI told the ATF that it will renew the NICS flags of 30 to 120 days and limitless times if requested.
+As previously reported, the FBI told the ATF that it will renew the NICS flags of 30 to 120 days and limitless times if requested.